 Breast reduction surgery removes excess breast fat, glandular tissue and skin.
 Breast reduction aims to achieve a breast size in proportion with your body.
 The surgery may be performed to relieve the discomfort associated with overly large breasts.
-This operation is also called reduction mammoplasty.
+This procedure is also called reduction mammoplasty.

 Overly large breasts can cause some women both health and emotional problems.
 The physical discomfort may include back, neck and shoulder pain, and skin irritation beneath the breast crease.
 The weight of excess breast tissue can restrict a woman’s ability to lead an active life.
-Some women also feel very self-conscious about having large, pendulous breasts.
+Some women also feel very self-conscious about having large breasts.

 Things to consider before breast reduction surgery

-Some important issues to keep in mind include:
+Some important issues to consider include: